chrisseaton/rhizome/doc/codegen.md

 ### More technical details

-RubyJIT doesn't really tackle the more interesting problem of good instruction selection.
+Rhizome doesn't really tackle the more interesting problem of good instruction selection.
 Instruction sets like AMD64 are very complicated and there are many ways to achieve the same result with different combinations of instructions.
-RubyJIT just emits instructions for each node that will do the job from a small set of options.
+Rhizome just emits instructions for each node that will do the job from a small set of options.
 A more sophisticated code generator will look at multiple operations at the same time and consider how the overall effect that is wanted could be achieved with less instructions than operations.
 One technical involves